On the entropic nature of unified interactions: Entropic origin of electric and magnetic forces

 Substituting the Unruh temperature \eqref{c} into \eqref{b} gives

-where we use $a=c/t_p$ and $l_p=c/t_p$ in the second line in terms of the Planck units, and the first factor in the last line results from the temperature of the holographic screen due to the source charge $q_2$; therefore, it turns out to be
+where we use $a=c/t_p$ and $l_p=ct_p$ in the second line in terms of the Planck units.
+Note that the source charge $q_2$ leads to the temperature on the holographic screen, which gives raise to the first factor in the last line.
+Using Planck charge expression $q=\sqrt{4\pi \epsilon_0 \hbar c}$ for $q_2$ \eqref{d} turns out to be

 It is the electrostatic force on a test charge in an electric field $E$ produced by the change of information on the emergent holographic spacetime boundary, due to a source charge leading to a temperature on it.